WWE News: Vince McMahon Reportedly Very Angry After Fans Walk Out Of ‘Backlash’ During Main Event [Video]

-There have been a number of complaints about Sunday’s Backlash and it is blatantly obvious that fans were not thrilled about it.
+There have been a number of complaints about Sunday’s Backlash, and it is blatantly obvious that fans were not thrilled about it.
 While it was originally expected that the WWE Championship Match would be the main event, Samoa Joe took on Roman Reigns in that spot instead.
 While it may not be too hard to believe, hordes of fans actually began walking out of the arena during the main event and Vince McMahon is reportedly not very happy about it.

 Looking through social media, it is evident that fans weren’t overly happy about the majority of Backlash.
 They gave credit to a couple of matches and really enjoyed AJ Styles vs. Shinsuke Nakamura, but hated how the championship match finished with a double count out.